gotchoices/MyCHIPs/doc/learn-message.md

   - **units**: The number of milli-CHIPs on this chit.
 Positive means a payment from Client to Vendor (or a drop).
 Negative means a payment from Vendor to Client (or a lift).
   - **digest**: A string hash of the rest of the chit in a standard serialized format
   - **signed**: The digital signature of the hash by the grantor, whether Client or Vendor
+  - **chain**: the new endHash computed as a result of adding the present valid, signed chit (if applicable).
+See [below](#consensus-messages) for more information about use of this property.

 Chit state transition messages are as follows: